 - Achievement and distinction that have not been similarly recognized by a number of other institutions.

 - Appropriateness of recognition at a ceremony attended by undergraduate and advanced degree candidates reflecting a diversity of interests and concerns.

 Accomplishments such as the following will be regarded as not in themselves sufficient reason for consideration: holding public office, acts of philanthropy, receiving popular acclaim, service to the University or to another educational institution.

 In those cases where academic and scholarly achievement are determining factors in a nomination, the Committee will consult with the faculty and other members of the University community having relevant expertise about the appropriateness of granting the honorary degree.

 It is university policy not to award honorary degrees to current Princeton faculty, staff, students or trustees.
 Emeritus faculty are eligible to receive honorary degrees through a special nomination process by the Academic Planning Group.

 The university does not award degrees posthumously or in absentia.
 Recipients must be able to accept their degrees in person at Commencement.

 The committee invites members of the university community to submit nominations.
 Before submitting a nomination, please review the list of past honorary degree recipients.

-Nominations for Commencement 2023 must be submitted by Friday, November 5, 2021.
+Nominations for Commencement 2023 are now closed.
+Nominations for Commencement 2024 must be submitted by Friday, November 4, 2022.

 Submissions received after this date will be deferred for future consideration.